 When taking this approach to recovery, community is important.
 Science increasingly finds that connection is a key for happiness and fulfillment.
 Meaningful connection can be a powerful “yes.”

 Whether it is through reconciliation with family members, or the discovery of new community through recovery, look for a “yes” to pursue what brings you life and joy regardless of the outcome.
-Together, you have the opportunity to find deeper purpose, connection, and hope on the journey of finding your “yes.”
+You have the opportunity to find deeper purpose, connection, and hope on the journey of finding your “yes.”

-Your new habits may be as simple such as taking time to enjoy nature, pray, or regularly connect with trusted supporters.
+Your new habits may be as simple as taking time to enjoy nature, pray, or regularly connect with trusted supporters.
 Or, they may be trying something you have never tried before — creating art, making music, or pursuing an education.
 All that matters is that the new things you do make your heart feel alive.

 Finding Your “Yes” in Life